jpur1/Medical-Clinic-GUI/README.md

 User Stories: The system includes several user stories that must be implemented in the GUI:

-Log in / Log out
+Log in / Log out,
-Search patient
+Search patient,
-Create, update, delete, and list patients in a QTableView widget Choose current patient
+Create, update, delete, and list patients in a QTableView widget Choose current patient,
-Create, update, delete, and list notes in a QPlainTextEdit widget Retrieve patient and note records in their respective widgets Data Management: The system maintains patient records and associated notes, and provides functionalities to manipulate and retrieve these records, all while ensuring data consistency.
+Create, update, delete, and list notes in a QPlainTextEdit widget Retrieve patient and note records in their respective widgets, Data Management: The system maintains patient records and associated notes, and provides functionalities to manipulate and retrieve these records, all while ensuring data consistency.

 MVC Design: The GUI serves as the "view" in the MVC pattern, while the controller interacts with the model, handling user inputs and updating the view accordingly.